MAPF-Competition/web_resource/instructions.md

 After login, we will automatically create a private GitHub repository on your behalf.
 This is where you upload and store your submission source codes during the competition period.
-Visit the `My Submission` page and click `My Repo` to access your repository.
+Visit the `My Submission` page, and click `My Repo` to access your repository.

-If you're competing as a team, you can also add additional members and give them access too.
+If you're competing as a team, you can also add additional members and give them access, too.
 Just navigate to the `Settings` page (in the `My Submissions` menu) and add their contact details.

 ## Clone Your Submission Repo